 This post documents my Ford Transit Connect camper conversion journey.
-I started the project in September 2020 when I sold my car and bought a 2012 Ford Transit Connect long wheel base high roof panel van with 55,000 miles and a lot of potential.
-I’ll keep this post updated along the way.
-Use the links below to jump to various sections:
+I started the project in September 2020 when I sold my small hatchback car and bought a 2012 Ford Transit Connect long wheel base high roof panel van with 55,000 miles and a lot of potential.
+I had no DIY skills before starting this, but I’ve learned loads along the way and have had so much fun – this is one of my proudest and most freeing achievements and hope this will inspire you to give your own van (tiny or bigger) a go.
+Don’t let your perceived lack of skills stop you – you’ve got this!

 - Backstory